itu-itis25-akdagk24/Simulation-environment-setup/README.md

 ```bash
 export PATH=$PATH:$HOME/ardupilot/Tools/autotest
 ```
-If you have still issue please, ensure that you have complete SITL steps correctly. /
+If you have still issue please, ensure that you have complete SITL steps correctly./

 Please consider the error information.
-For example, if it says something like: xxxx module not found then try: sudo apt install xxxx
+For example, if it says something like:/ xxxx module not found/ then try:/ sudo apt install xxxx/
 Just install it.